Pope John XXIII: Papal election

 On the choice of his papal name, Pope John XXIII said to the cardinals:

-I will be called John... a name sweet to us because it is the name of our father, dear to us because it is the name of the humble parish church where we were baptized, the solemn name of numberless cathedrals scattered throughout the world, including our own basilica [St. John Lateran].
+I will be called John.
+A name sweet to me because it is the name of my father, dear to me because it is the name of the humble parish church where I received baptism, the solemn name of numberless cathedrals scattered throughout the world, including our own basilica [St. John Lateran].
 Twenty-two Johns of indisputable legitimacy have [been Pope], and almost all had a brief pontificate.
-We have preferred to hide the smallness of our name behind this magnificent succession of Roman Pontiffs.
+I have preferred to hide the smallness of our name behind this magnificent succession of Roman Pontiffs.

 Upon his choosing the name, there was some confusion as to whether he would be known as John XXIII or John XXIV; in response, he declared that he was John XXIII, thus affirming the antipapal status of antipope John XXIII.

 Before this antipope, the most recent popes called John had been John XXII (1316–1334) and John XXI (1276–1277).
 No Pope John XX existed, owing to confusion caused by medieval historians misreading the Liber Pontificalis to refer to another Pope John between John XIV and John XV.

 After his election, he confided in Cardinal Maurice Feltin that he had chosen the name "in memory of France and in the memory of John XXII who continued the history of the papacy in France."

 After he answered the two ritual questions, the traditional Habemus Papam announcement was delivered by Cardinal Nicola Canali to the people at 6:08 pm, an exact hour after the white smoke appeared.
 A short while later, he appeared on the balcony and gave his first Urbi et Orbi blessing to the crowds of the faithful below in Saint Peter's Square.
 That same night, he appointed Domenico Tardini as his Cardinal Secretary of State.
 Of the three cassocks prepared for whoever the new pope was, even the largest was not enough to fit his obese frame, which had to be let out in certain places and only to be held together with great effort by safety pins.
 When he first saw himself in the mirror in his new vestments, he said with an appraising and critical look, "This man will be a disaster on television!" while later saying he felt his first appearance before the globe was as if he were a "newborn babe in swaddling clothes."